Watts-Lab/task-mapping/tasks/Sender-receiver Game.md

 Player 2 then decides which payoff option to choose based without any additional info about the payoff.

 ## Roles
-This is a 2-player game where player 1 sends a message to player 2 chooses option A or B. Player 1 can choose to tell the truth or lie to player 2 and player 2 can choose to head or ignore the advice of player 1.
+This is a 2-player game where player 1 sends a message to player 2 chooses option A or B. Player 1 can choose to tell the truth or lie to player 2 and player 2 can choose to heed or ignore the advice of player 1.

 ## Instructions
 From the Appendix: